Introduction

 Recommended Lures:

-Mini Crankbaits: Dive deep and stay in strike zone longer
+- Mini Crankbaits: Dive deep and remain in the strike zone longer.

 Technique Tips: